sudoyashi/Joshis-Garage/_posts/2023-07-29-while-im-in-there.markdown

 I used Valvoline 80W-90 API GL-4 fluid to refill my transmission.
 There was some brass glitter in the fluid, so definitely worn and I really want to take care of this transmission eventually.

 I got this info from Cabby info.
 This site is a wealth of information on everything related to the cab.
 Check out their write-up on [Transmission and Clutch](https://www.cabby-info.com/transmission.htm) here.
 I use this site for all my references and I'm hoping that my own sudoyashi.com can be a wealth of custom information some day too!

 ### Water and coolant

 Estimate time: 2+ hours

-Filling coolant is straightforward... fill the car with coolant.
-I bought a bunch of distilled water to make sure it's as clean as possible before moving it through the new radiator.
-I'll be doing the initial coolant job with just the distilled water, maybe with Water Wetter, but once I'm satisfied with how clean the car is, I'll switch to coolant.
+Currently, I've just filled up the cab with distilled water to make sure it's as clean as possible before moving it through the new radiator.
+Once I'm satisfied with how clean the car is, I'll switch to coolant.
 I'm using G12 coolant to fill the system once the system is as clean as it gets..
 From the local VW dealership, it was about $25 per gallon jug.

 ## It never ends...

 I could have rushed this project to get it back up and running as soon as possible but life and finances get in the way.
 It's okay, I'm taking my time trying to put together, I know I cut corners as my energy and motivation gets lowere and lower from sprinting to the end.
 This work was long overdue and I got away with running away from maintenance issues for too long.
 One way or another the car was going to get fixed lol.